What is the Difference Between Planned and Reactive Maintenance? – Robinsonsfs

 What is Reactive Maintenance?

-To a business, reactive maintenance can be costly and while unforeseen problems can always happen with equipment, even under a planned maintenance programme, it is always better to do everything you can to prevent known problems that are likely to occur.
+To a business, reactive maintenance can be costly and while unforeseen problems can always happen and equipment failure can’t always be predicted, even under a planned maintenance programme, it is always better to do everything you can to prevent known problems that are likely to occur.

 There may also be some issues regarding health and safety legislation and your responsibility to provide a safe workplace for your employees.
 If you fail to do so, you could even end up getting fined or facing legal action.